prooph/docker-files/composer/README.md

 $ docker run --rm -it --volume $(pwd):/app prooph/composer:7.2 [your composer command]
 ```

+## Composer with PHP 7.3
+Use the following image: `prooph/composer:7.3`.

 ## Composer with PHP 7.2
 Use the following image: `prooph/composer:7.2`.